k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/09_batch_process_flow.md

 # **Fabric Batch Processes Architecture**

 ## **Fabric Batch Processes Flow**
+When a new Batch process is executed it automatically triggers a new entry in Cassandra in the k2viewsystem keyspace in the Batch table.
-The execution of a new batch process automatically triggers a new entry in Cassandra, under k2viewsystem keyspace in the batch table.
+The execution of a new Batch process automatically triggers a new entry in Cassandra, under the k2viewsystem keyspace in the Batch table.
 The batch process will be granted the following status: **WAITING_FOR_JOB**.
 This is because, in parallel, the execution of a new batch process automatically triggers a new job entry that is recorded in the k2viewsystem.jobs table with the following parameters:
 - Name set to the name of the batch process.
 - Type set to "BATCH PROCESS".